Douglas MacArthur: Defense of the Philippines

-Between July and December 1941, the garrison received 8,500 reinforcements.
-After years of parsimony, much equipment was shipped.
-By November, a backlog of 1,100,000 shipping tons of equipment intended for the Philippines had accumulated in U.S. ports and depots awaiting vessels.
-In addition, the Navy intercept station in the islands, known as Station CAST, had an ultra-secret Purple cipher machine, which decrypted Japanese diplomatic messages, and partial codebooks for the latest JN-25 naval code.
+The Navy intercept station in the islands, known as Station CAST, had an ultra-secret Purple cipher machine, which decrypted Japanese diplomatic messages, and partial codebooks for the latest JN-25 naval code.
 Station CAST sent MacArthur its entire output, via Sutherland, the only officer on his staff authorized to see it.

-At 03:30 local time on 8 December 1941 (about 09:00 on 7 December in Hawaii), Sutherland learned of the attack on Pearl Harbor and informed MacArthur.
+At 03:30 local time on 8 December 1941, Sutherland learned of the attack on Pearl Harbor and informed MacArthur.
 At 05:30, the Chief of Staff of the U.S. Army, General George Marshall, ordered MacArthur to execute the existing war plan, Rainbow Five.
 This plan had been leaked to the American public by the Chicago Tribune three days prior, and the following day Germany had publicly ridiculed the plan.
 MacArthur did not follow Marshall's order.
-On three occasions, the commander of the Far East Air Force, Major General Lewis H. Brereton, requested permission to attack Japanese bases in Formosa, in accordance with prewar intentions, but was denied by Sutherland; Brereton instead ordered his aircraft to fly defensive patrol patterns, looking for Japanese warships.
+On three occasions, the commander of the Far East Air Force, Major General Lewis H. Brereton, requested permission to attack Japanese bases in Formosa, in accordance with prewar intentions, but was denied by Sutherland.
+Brereton instead ordered his aircraft to fly defensive patrol patterns, looking for Japanese warships.
 Not until 11:00 did Brereton speak with MacArthur, and obtained permission to begin Rainbow Five.
 MacArthur later denied having the conversation.
-At 12:30, ten hours after the attack on Pearl Harbor, aircraft of Japan's 11th Air Fleet achieved complete tactical surprise when they attacked Clark Field and the nearby fighter base at Iba Field, and destroyed or disabled 18 of Far East Air Force's 35 B-17s, caught on the ground refueling.
-Also destroyed were 53 of 107 P-40s, 3 P-35s, and more than 25 other aircraft.
-Substantial damage was done to the bases, and casualties totaled 80 killed and 150 wounded.
+At 12:30, aircraft of Japan's 11th Air Fleet achieved complete tactical surprise when they attacked Clark Field and the nearby fighter base at Iba Field.
 What was left of the Far East Air Force was all but destroyed over the next few days.